KoaichGet Koaich →

 This is called end-to-end encryption with user-held keys.
 It has a precise definition: the encryption keys are generated on your device, never transmitted to the server, never escrowed in a recovery service, never wrapped in a master key that the vendor controls.
 The server, no matter who is operating it on a given day, holds bytes that no key in its possession can unscramble.

 End-to-end encryption was developed for private messaging.
-We built it for the rest of your work — and your personal life — documents, files, group rooms, AI drafts, and the inbox-bridged delivery that lets you reach people who don't have Koaich yet.
+We built it for the rest of your work — and your personal life — documents, files, group rooms, and the inbox-bridged delivery that lets you reach people who don't have Koaich yet.
 Same threat model.
 Same trade-offs.
 Same property: even we can't read your data.

 The trade-offs are real.
 We made them on purpose.